Metal Monday: New Year’s & Gold

-We say that half jokingly, but gold is one of the metals that has been phased out of many applications due to the increase in technology.
-There is considerably less gold in almost all consumer electronics compared to 20, 10, even 5 years ago.
-Some VCR’s and older household electronics had gold in them, but now you only see very minor traces in a few of the connectors.
+We say that half-jokingly, but gold is one of the metals that has been phased out of many applications due to the increase in technology.
+There is considerably less gold in almost all consumer electronics compared to 20, 10, or even 5 years ago.
+Some VCRs and older household electronics had gold in them, but now you only see very minor traces in a few of the connectors.

-Other then jewelry, many pieces of gold have been hard to come by when scrapping.
-Some other places that you may run into gold other then in electronics?
-Gold plated utensils and some place settings like bowls and plates may occasionally be gold plated.
+Other than jewelry, many pieces of gold have been hard to come by when scrapping.
+Any other places that you may run into gold other than in electronics?
+Gold-plated utensils and some place settings like bowls and plates may occasionally be gold-plated.
 Most of the weight will be from the materials that are underneath that coating, most likely copper or Brass.

 Until next time…scrap ya later!